silvaglx/atlas-mhws-brazil/README.md

 # atlas-mhws-brazil
-A collection of jupyter notebooks from Silva et al. (2016) "A multi‐decadal baseline of marine temperature extremes across Brazil’s coastal foundation habitats".
+A collection of jupyter notebooks from Silva et al. (2016) "A multi‐decadal baseline of marine temperature extremes across Brazil’s coastal foundation habitats" (DOI: https://doi.org/10.1007/s10584-026-04239-9).
 Codes used for generating the results presented in the article can be seen in "notebooks", and processed composite SST series validation data in "validation" folders, respectively.